 Proper preparation for success can go a long way.
-Cleaning underneath the feet of the machinery will greatly decrease chances of having a soft foot, thereby increasing the machine’s ability to respond accurately to corrections.
+Cleaning underneath the feet of the machinery will greatly decrease the chances of having a soft foot, thereby increasing the machine’s ability to respond accurately to corrections.
 Also, check under the entire machine for loose debris.
 Foreign objects under the machine can cause soft foot as the machine is lowered during alignment corrections even though the feet of the machine and shim packs are spotless.
-Other things that should be considered during pre-alignment is to have the right set of shims.
-These must be the right size for your application, corrosion proof, and made from a high strength material.
+Another thing that should be considered during pre-alignment is having the right set of shims.
+These must be the right size for your application, corrosion-proof, and made from high-strength material.
 They should also be free of burrs, bumps, nicks, and dents of any kind.
 But first and foremost is planning for safety.
 Locking out/tagging out the machines is the VERY first step before starting the alignment process.
 Getting the right training to operate your laser alignment system and understanding misalignment will also save time and ensure success.

 Let’s summarize a few of these important planning and execution steps:

 - Thoroughly clean the mounting base and feet

 - Visually inspect for foundation, grout, and baseplate defects, and wear and tear